Taquo

 “First of all, I am not ‘insidious’; Erica is.
 Besides, all other teams were on task and his crew was available.
 I plan to look in from time to time, of course, just for the sheer serendipitous entertainment value that little slice of cultural diversity will afford.
 It will also give his team members a chance to come out front for a change.
 They’ll figure it out.”

-“I’m at Hilltop now.
-Landed here last night.
+Benn waves a casual hand southward.
+“I’m at ‘Hilltop’ now.
+Landed last night.
 How’s it looking there besides So-chee’s fabulous conduit shaping and extrusion?
 Are we prepared to inhabit yet?”

-“Yes, in a perfunctory fashion.
+“In a perfunctory fashion, yes.
 I’d like to finish the gardens and… you know, button the buttons and zip up the zippers before we move families in.”

-“A fairly organized pack of Juggalos, six of them, crashed the gate at shift change and raised hell all the way up to the upper parking lot where it turned into a rousing slobberknocker.
+“A fairly organized pack of Juggalos, sixteen of them, crashed the gate at shift change and raised hell all the way up to the upper parking lot where it turned into a rousing slobberknocker.
 We were able to round them up and hand them off to the local constabulary.
-Nobody died.
-It was an obvious, kindergarten-level diversion.”
+Nobody died in what was an obvious, kindergarten-level diversion.”

 “There was a bunny.”